Stuart Wagstaff: Career

-After the war Wagstaff joined the Windsor Repertory theatre as an assistant stage manager, occasionally taking small roles in plays.
+After the war, Wagstaff joined the Windsor repertory theatre as an assistant stage manager, occasionally taking small roles in plays.
 He then joined the Whitley repertory theatre in which he took part in up to 48 plays and four weeks of pantomime each year as well as a few West End, film and television appearances.

 Wagstaff first came to Australia in 1958 to appear in the J. C. Williamson theatre production Not in the Book.
 In 1959, Williamson put him into the original My Fair Lady production, with which he was associated for the next four and a half years, the last two and half playing Professor Henry Higgins, through all the Australian and New Zealand capital cities.
-Following this he took over the male lead in the stage musical The Sound of Music.
+Following this, he took over the male lead in the stage musical The Sound of Music.

 Wagstaff's early Australia television appearances consisted of commercials, and a role in the 1960 Crawford Productions play Seagulls Over Sorrento.
 Other dramatic appearances included three episodes of the drama series Whiplash (1960), the ABC play Concord Of Sweet Sounds (1963), and episodes of the ABC's historical serial The Hungry Ones (1963).

 In 1964 he appeared as the host of the Channel 7 variety show Studio 'A' and in 1965 he replaced the ailing Eric Baume as the "Beast" on the Channel 7 daytime show, Beauty and the Beast.
 This production established him as one of Australia's firm television favourites.
-During this two-and-a-half year period with Beauty and the Beast, he also appeared in leading roles in several stage productions including There's a Girl in My Soup, Present Laughter, Private Lives, several theatre restaurant revues, presented ATN-7's news program The Wagstaff Report (1965), and a 1966 episode of the drama series Homicide.
+During this two-and-a-half year period with Beauty and the Beast, he also appeared in leading roles in several stage productions including There's a Girl in My Soup, Present Laughter, Private Lives, several theatre restaurant revues, and a 1966 episode of the TV drama series Homicide.
+In 1965, he presented ATN-7's news program The Wagstaff Report.

 In 1968 he became host of a major Tonight show on the Seven Network.
+Later that year he appeared as a guest on the inaugural Channel Seven Perth Telethon.
+Wagstaff would later become closely associated with Telethon, with the entertainer returning for 35 subsequent Telethons, making his last appearance via video in 2009.

-He later moved to the Nine Network to become one of the regular hosts of In Melbourne Tonight.
+Wagstaff later moved to the Nine Network to become one of the regular hosts of In Melbourne Tonight.
 During the following three years he hosted several shows on the Nine Network, including The Sound of Music and a regular late night interview show.

 Impact of smoking advertising on his career

-Wagstaff's suave style led to his advertising Benson & Hedges, a brand of British cigarettes, with the tagline "When only the best will do ... and isn't that all the time?"
+Wagstaff's suave style led to his advertising Benson & Hedges, a brand of British cigarettes, with the tagline "When only the best will do ... and isn't that all the time?".
 In a 2003 interview published in The Age, journalist Chris Beck commented:

 The Non Smokers' Movement of Australia website (issue 18, May–June 1997) wrote in "Smoking Frontman Expresses Late Regrets":